Home CARNIVORE PLAN 16-Week Carnivore Diet Plan – Week 1: Preparation

 6. Plan Your Carnivore Meals Outside Your Home

-This should not be a big problem because you can always pack a carnivore meal for lunch and meat is generally served at those events.
+This shouldn’t be a major issue, as you can always pack a carnivore-friendly meal for lunch, and meat is typically available at these events.

 7. Decide on Supplements